sudarshanmhasrup/exploring-the-world-of-kotlin/readme.md

 another one.
 I've been there.
 But believe me: you’ll soon start loving Kotlin more than anything.

 When I first started programming, I loved Java and JavaScript.
 I never imagined that Kotlin would replace them for me, but here I am.
 Now, all other languages feel awkward to me.
-All the best, and welcome to the world of Kotlin.
-And thank you so much for checking out this repository.
+All the best, and welcome to the world of Kotlin!